SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 the substring is returned as an instance of the `Substring <//apple_ref/swift/struct/s:s9SubstringV>`_ type.
-The most important difference between a string and a substring is that a substring doesn't have its own storage.
+The most important difference between a string and a substring is that, as a performance optimization, a substrings can share the storage of the string.
-A string has a region of memory where the characters that make up the string are stored, but a substring re-uses the same memory as the string you used to create the substring.
+A string has a region of memory where the characters that make up the string are stored, and every string needs its own memory for storage.
+However, a substring can re-use the same memory as a string, as long as you don't modify the substring or the string.
+If you modify one of them,
+the string and substring each use their own storage, and you have to pay the cost of making a copy.
 For example:

 .. testcode:: string-and-substring